Aliases for MMP28 Gene

 GeneCards Summary for MMP28 Gene

 MMP28 (Matrix Metallopeptidase 28) is a Protein Coding gene.
-Among its related pathways are Integrin Pathway and Matrix Metalloproteinases.
+Among its related pathways are GPCR Pathway and Integrin Pathway.
 GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
 An important paralog of this gene is MMP19.

 UniProtKB/Swiss-Prot for MMP28 Gene